socalledsound/nu-scripts/week1/03-i-heart-react-simplified/w1-v-15-composing-with-components.md

 [VO]
-If you can get in the habit of writing small and specific components, you'll find that  --
+So what I really want you to take away from this video is the importance of getting in the habit of writing small and specific components.

-it makes it a lot easier to find bugs or problems in your code;
+If you can start thinking this way, you'll first of all find that your components are more re-usable.
+For instance, the text field component that we were hypothetically using in both a login form and a register form -- that could be used anywhere you need to build a form, or get input from a user.

-it makes your code easier to read and understand
+And these small and specific components are also easier to debug, in the same way that all small and specific functions are easier to debug.

-small and specific components are generally more re-usable.  for instance, the text field from the login page above -- that could be used anywhere you need to build a form.
+And Small and very specific components like this are not only more re-usable and easier to debug, they also make our code easier to read and understand.
+It's very easy to see and understand the difference between a LoginForm and a RegisterForm.

 And finally, breaking your interface up into smaller chunks absolutely makes it easier to get started!